elhakeem/arabic-digits/readme.md

 ```

 ### Options
-options are the same in both methods.
+options applies to the two methods.

 ```javascript
 num: string